- Artificial Intelligence

 |---|---|---|---|---|

-| E2B | ~2.3B effective | Smartphones, IoT, Raspberry Pi | 128K tokens | ~1.5 GB |
+| Gemma 4 E2B | ~2.3B effective | Smartphones, IoT, Raspberry Pi | 128K tokens | ~1.5 GB |

-| E4B | ~4.5B effective | Mobile apps, edge devices, laptops | 128K tokens | ~5 GB |
+| Gemma 4 E4B | ~4.5B effective | Mobile apps, edge devices, laptops | 128K tokens | ~5 GB |

-| 26B A4B MoE | 3.8B of 26B total | Consumer GPUs (RTX 3090/4090), Mac | 256K tokens | ~14–18 GB |
+| Gemma 4 26B A4B MoE | 3.8B of 26B total | Consumer GPUs (RTX 3090/4090), Mac | 256K tokens | ~14–18 GB |

-| 31B Dense | 30.7B (all active) | Maximum quality, research, fine-tuning | 256K tokens | ~20 GB |
+| Gemma 4 31B Dense | 30.7B (all active) | Maximum quality, research, fine-tuning | 256K tokens | ~20 GB |

-The 26B model uses a Mixture of Experts (MoE) architecture with 128 small experts, activating only 8 per token plus one shared expert.
+The Gemma 4 26B model uses a Mixture of Experts (MoE) architecture with 128 small experts, activating only 8 per token plus one shared expert.
 Instead of activating the full model every time, it selectively turns on the most relevant expert pathways, delivering near-31B quality at dramatically lower compute cost.

 The E2B and E4B use Per-Layer Embeddings (PLE), giving them the representational depth of a much larger model while keeping memory usage low enough for smartphones and Raspberry Pi boards.

-Key Capabilities: Reasoning, Vision, Code, and Agents
+Gemma 4 Key Capabilities: Reasoning, Vision, Code, and Agentic AI

 | Benchmark | Gemma 4 31B | Gemma 3 27B | Category |